ayresflesch/rails-docker-aws-example/README.md

 # Setup

-To start using the application you must create the database and run the migrations.
+To start using the application you must create the database, run the migrations and install the yarn dependencies.

 The `application` service name is defined on the `docker-compose.yml` file

 ```
-$ docker-compose exec application rake db:setup db:migrate
+$ docker-compose exec application rake db:setup db:migrate && yarn install
 ```

 # Database credentials